TooTallNate/node-applescript/README.md

 ================

-A high-level way to execute AppleScript code through NodeJS, and retrieve the result as a native JavaScript object (when possible).
+A high-level way to execute AppleScript code through NodeJS, and retrieve the result as a native JavaScript object.
 In reality, this module is just a simple wrapper around the OS X `osascript` command.

 ### Why?